3vot/3vot-cli/readme.md

 There is a new line of apps on the web, they are quick.
 No Click and Wait.
 When you click on their buttons the page does not refresh, it responds instantly.

 ###History###
 Back in the day web apps where build by an application server (php, nodejs, .net, rails) passed trought the server and page needed to be refreshed.

-Single Page Applications where born with Frontend Servers lik NodeJS and Rails, web apps were loaded on the browser and communicate via AJAX with API Servers.
+To improve UX Single Page Apps where born with Frontend Servers lik NodeJS and Rails, web apps were loaded on the browser and communicate via AJAX with API Servers.

 ###Innovation###
 With 3VOT you can build the same app with your favorite framework, but we don't need the server anymore **one less moving piece to worry about** and with 3VOT Cloud Architecture it's infinitly scalable.